 Best Online Psychology Programs in Richmond, VA (2026)

 Richmond, Virginia has a population of about 227,595.
 The city’s median household income is $62,671 (Census ACS 2023, 5-year).
 About 44.1% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited psychology programs within 100 miles of Richmond.
+Our directory has 38 accredited schools offering psychology programs near Richmond, with tuition ranging from $48,002 to $77,290 per year for indexed programs.
 In the Richmond, VA metro area, the top-earning psychology-related role is Marriage and Family Therapist at a median $82,540 annually (BLS OEWS, May 2024).

 Closest Psychology Schools to Richmond

-The five accredited institutions below are the closest options indexed in our directory that offer psychology programs.
+The 10 accredited institutions below are the closest among the 38 schools in our directory that offer psychology programs near Richmond.
 Distances are calculated from Richmond city center.

 SchoolCityDistanceTuitionOnline